mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 1. subreddit name
 2. conversation ID
 3. response score
-4. conversational context (input of the model)
+4. conversational context, usually multiple turns (input of the model)
 5. response (output of the model)

 The converational context may contain: